Sophie Buxhoeveden: Exile, death and legacy

 After being refused permission to join the family in the Ipatiev house, Sophie, along with the foreign tutors, Pierre Gilliard and Sydney Gibbes, and attendants Alexandra Tegleva and Elizaveta Ersberg, lodged in a fourth class railway car while they tried to find a way to help the family.
-Every day, the three of them persistently badgered Sir Thomas Preston, the British consul, discussing all possible options.
+Every day, the three of them badgered Thomas Preston, the British consul, discussing all possible options.
 She and her two companions even made personal representations to the Ural Soviet on behalf of the Romanovs.
 These attempts failed and they were forced to leave Ekaterinburg.

 Following many long months of fleeing across Siberia in fear for her life, Buxhoeveden was finally able to leave Russia with the help of the British military, namely General Alfred Knox, who got her safe passage on a military train.
-While in Omsk she had a surprise reunion with Joy, Alexei's spaniel, which had been rescued by Colonel Paul Rodzianko.
+While in Omsk she had a surprise reunion with Joy, Alexei's spaniel, who had been rescued by Colonel Paul Rodzianko.
 Though now almost blind, the dog seemed to recognize her.
 Joy had been traumatized by the loss of the family, and was heartbroken.
 It was a sad but bittersweet reunion for her too; seeing the dog brought back vivid memories of the Tsarevich.

 From Omsk, they had to travel across China to avoid unsafe parts of Siberia.
 Upon reaching Vladivostok, she described it as "Vladivostok, being the base of the Allied forces, was full of foreigners.
 There was the military element as well as representatives of the various Red Cross units, some Canadian detachments that had never gone any farther, as well as civilians and diplomats."
 She also described seeing the Pacific coast for the first time in her life, and expressed her sadness as she sailed away from her native country: